jundalisay/superb/content/en/maharlika/economics/maharlika-2050.md

 The main problem of the country is poverty and inequality brought by years of colonial and neocolonial rule.
 - The **colonial rule** was done through Spain and its military and Church<!-- , through its weapons and tactics -->.
 This is the dominance of the militant class (Spanish navy) and the philosopher class (Spanish Catholic Church)
-- The **neocolonial rule** was done through the US and its mercantile financial system (debt and equity-globalization)
+- The **neocolonial rule** was done through the US and its mercant-class financial system (debt and equity-globalization)

-These 2 phenomena stifle the natives who end up as:
+These 2 phenomena stifle the natives (populist class) who end up as:
 - overseas slaves called OFWs (overseas Filipino workers)
 - lowly call center agents